usnistgov/oscal-tools/xslt/generate/readme.md

 This is a convenient way to set up for calls to be configured at runtime, if an application can acquire an appropriate value for the `make` parameter from the user.

 Leaving the parameter unset or setting it to an unrecognized value will produce a message along with an empty document.

-### OSCAL "refresher" utility

-Applied to any OSCAL document, `generate-oscal.xsl` or `generate-oscal-jvm.xsl` will produce a copy with fresh top-level UUID and metadata timestamp.

-`generate-oscal-blank.xsl` will results in a clean copy of an OSCAL (or other XML) document source.

 ## Folder contents